 What is the scope of your research?
 What questions are you trying to answer?

-:
+Deborah Molehin: Our work focuses on investigate host-pathogen interactions and the subsequent immune cell dynamics that occur following infection.
+By using the robust cell culture model described here we hope to mirror more closely the complex interactions occurring in vivo at a tissue level.

 What are the most recent developments in your field of research?